-In addition to its international character, J.A.
-Douglas McCurdy Airport lies just 15 minutes from the Sydney downtown business district and within easy driving distance to other key areas of Cape Breton Island.
 The J.A.
-Douglas McCurdy Airport is crucial to the Island's economy, both as a conduit to the world and as a route into our economy.
+Douglas McCurdy Sydney Airport lies just 20 minutes from the Sydney downtown business district and within easy driving distance to other key areas of Cape Breton Island.
+The J.A.
+Douglas McCurdy Sydney Airport is crucial to the Island's economy, both as a conduit to the world and as a route into our economy.

 View J.A.
 Douglas McCurdy Sydney Airport in a larger map

 The J.A.
 Douglas McCurdy Sydney Airport was developed in 1929 through the Cape Breton Flying Club, which operated the airport primarily for local air traffic.
 The Department of National Defense acquired and upgraded the Sydney facility in 1938, with the construction of three 1220 meter runways.
 During the Second World War, the airport was used by the Royal Canadian Air Force as a base for aircraft engaged in anti-submarine operations off the Atlantic coast and in the Gulf of St. Lawrence, and was also home to an RCAF fighter squadron.
 Between 1940 and 1943, the existing runways were extended to 1525 meters to meet operational requirements.
 When the war ended in 1945, the sub threat to the Atlantic coast was over and Royal Canadian Air Force Station Sydney was decommissioned.

 In March of 1946, the Department of Transportation recognized the potential of the site and assumed operation of the facility in support of Trans-Canada Airlines passenger service to Sydney.
 The first license for J.A.
 Douglas McCurdy Sydney Airport was issued on March 10, 1947.